 Preliminary notices are among the most common construction notices.
 Contractors exchange them over the course of countless construction projects each day.
 On top of that, each state has its own notice requirements that regulate them.
 Under Utah lien law, you need to send a preliminary notice in most situations.
-If you’re looking to file a preliminary notice in Utah, this is the page you’ve been looking for.
+But, unlike most states, Utah provides an online notice filing system.
+So, if you’re looking to file a preliminary notice in Utah, this is the page you’ve been looking for.

 What’s the Utah State Construction Registry?

 Utah is home to five (stunningly beautiful) national parks, the 2002 Winter Olympics, and the Utah State Construction Registry (SCR).
 However, unlike every other state, Utah tracks preliminary notices entirely through their online registry, the just-mentioned ‘SCR.’

 The SCR serves a unique function in Utah mechanics lien law.
 Rather than sending the preliminary notice directly to the owner of the property, you file with the SCR.
 After that, the SCR sends your notice to all the parties who need to receive it.

 If you’ve worked construction in Utah, you’re probably already aware that in order to secure your lien rights, a preliminary notice must be filed at the start of construction or supply work in order to protect your lien rights and stay informed about who else is working on the same job.